thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 - What's the command for displaying a command's manual page?
 - How do you quit a manual page and return to the shell?
 - What's the command for opening a directory in the Finder?
-- What's the character that represents the current working directory?

 ## The `echo` command